 Management in the United States at 119 (2009).
 Pre-construction conditions may not be sufficient to prevent water quality degradation and are, by definition, never sufficient to restore water quality in a watershed that is already impaired by stormwater.
 In many cases, replicating pre-development hydrology may not even be sufficient to protect water quality, because even if the post-development runoff volume is the same, it will carry more pollutants than the same amount of runoff from undeveloped land in a natural state.
 The NRC emphasizes this focus on reducing runoff volumes due to the "water degradation resulting from the increased volume as well as increased pollutant loadings in stormwater runoff."
-Because greater runoff volumes lead to more pollution, reducing stormwater runoff by retaining it on-site can dramatically reduce the pollutant loads from development.
+Because greater runoff volumes lead to more pollutant loads from development.
 In fact, the NRC recommends that stormwater flow be used as a regulatory proxy for the loading of pollutants.